Old State House (Boston): The Bostonian Society and the museum 1881–2019

-The museum today
+Museum usage

 Today, tall buildings of Boston's financial district surround the Old State House.
 However, they do not entirely block the view of the building, and it can be seen clearly from a good distance away on the harborfront.
-The Old State House sits atop the State Street station on the MBTA's Blue and Orange subway lines, and the station can be entered from the basement.
+The Old State House sits atop the State station on the MBTA subway's Blue and Orange lines, and the station can be entered from the basement.
 The building is available for private events.
 The museum is open year-round, seven days a week except for some holidays.

-The next stop on Freedom Trail is the site of the Boston Massacre, located on a busy street in front of the museum, which is now commemorated by a cobblestone ring on the newly rebuilt plaza in front of the Old State House.
+The next stop on Freedom Trail is the site of the Boston Massacre, located on a busy street in front of the museum and commemorated by a cobblestone ring on the plaza in front of the Old State House.
 The museum offers an array of programming and exhibitions, some tied to the Boston Massacre.

 Recent preservation and restoration and future plans

 The Old State House frequently has preservation and restoration projects as a part of the ongoing effort to keep the building in good condition.
 In 2006, the museum underwent a restoration to repair water-damaged masonry.
-The damage had long been a problem, but was aggravated in fall 2005 by Hurricane Wilma.
+The damage had long been a problem, but it was aggravated in fall 2005 by Hurricane Wilma.
 The project was the subject of an episode of The History Channel's Save Our History.

 In 2008, the museum's tower was given a major restoration.
-During the project, the building's 1713 weathervane, which may have been made by Shem Drowne, was re-gilded.
-The windows were repaired and resealed, the balustrades were repaired, and the copper roofing and rotten wood siding was replaced.
+During the project, the building's 1713 weathervane was re-gilded, which may have been made by Shem Drowne.
+The windows were repaired and resealed, the balustrades were repaired, and the copper roofing and rotten wood siding were replaced.
 This was done to prevent structural damage and to protect the museum's collections and the 1831 clock by Simon Willard below.

-Revolutionary Spaces is in the planning stages of several changes to increase accessibility to the museum.
-Historical buildings pose many challenges to accessibility for visitors who cannot use stairs, but the museum plans to use new technologies to solve this problem and add a ramp and wheelchair lift.